singhalkarun/singhalkarun/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
 - 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 -->

+- 🔭 I’m currently working on android and ios development project.
+- 🌱 I’m currently learning flutter and firebase.
+- 👯 I’m looking to collaborate on flutter and firebase based projects.
+- 💬 Ask me about linux.
+- 📫 How to reach me: Contact me on [agarwalkarun01@gmail.com](mailto:agarwalkarun01@gmail.com).
+- ⚡ Fun fact: I like cooking.